-Minimal change order work remains and is expected to be complete by the end of the 1st quarter of 2015.
+Minimal change order work remains and is expected to be complete in the second quarter of 2015.
 Project closeout is underway.
 The landscaping is approximately a quarter of the way through a one year plant establishment period.

 Yerba Buena Island Transition Structure #2 Contract